osmo1/.files/README.md

      - [ ] Kanagawa wave
  - [ ] Template host
  - [ ] Flake refactor
-    - [ ] Format similar to the minimal flake
+    - [ x ] Format similar to the minimal flake (opted to go for format similar to EmergentMind's)
     - [ ] ConfigVars and options such as DE and theme
     - [ ] No need to touch hosts/${host} except for exceptions
     - [ ] Template host